"I am impressed by Hazel’s exceptional communication skills and her ability to grasp such complex matters with ease. "Instructing solicitor 2021

 "Hazel is always a real pleasure to deal with."Client, 2017

-Hazel practises predominantly in commercial and property law with her main areas of interest company law and insolvency complimenting her experience in the tax and accountancy industry.
-Hazel previously dealt with both personal and corporate taxation whilst being a partner in her family’s tax and accountancy firm.
-In particular Hazel’s in-depth knowledge of the inner workings of a range of different businesses enables her to tailor her approach to each client’s specific needs.
+Her experience in the tax and accountancy industry has allowed her to develop an in-depth knowledge of the inner workings of a range of different businesses enables her to tailor her approach to each client’s specific needs.
 Hazel always endeavours to put her clients at ease in their stressful journey throughout litigation.

 Hazel is a seasoned advocate and prides herself on meticulous preparation and her ability to think on her feet.
 Her previous experience practising in criminal law has given her extensive experience in advocacy and working under pressure.
 Hazel has received awards for her advocacy abilities including a bursary from the Criminal Bar Association for an “outstanding performance in advocacy.”
-Before coming to the Bar Hazel undertook a legal internship in Shanghai.
-Whilst in Shanghai Hazel’s firm dealt with large commercial transactions between the US and China.
-Hazel also speaks conversational Mandarin which she was able to develop from her legal internship in Shanghai in 2014 and has continued to learn to date.
+Hazel’s advocacy is not only eloquent but tenacious.

 Hazel has acted in a number of mediations, having been instrumental in obtaining settlement and helping her clients to achieve their specific goals.
 Hazel’s background in tax and accountancy allows her to obtain a quick and in-depth understanding of the evidence, ensuring that she obtains a workable settlement for her clients.
 Hazel has also undertaken a number of adjudications, from consumer based to the construction industry adjudication process.